The Parent Centre: Empowering Parents for 40 Years

 The Parent Centre empowers parents to raise resilient children through 40 years of world-class positive parenting and child management programs and workshops.
 A registered non-profit, we collaborate with like-minded organizations.

 How it all started

-The Parent Centre was established nearly 34 years ago in May 1983 as a project of Cape Town Child Welfare Society.
-The Centre was initially started as a primary prevention project to reduce the incidence of child abuse through the promotion of positive parenting and effective child management practices that would enhance the well-being and self-esteem of parents and children.
-This project later grew into a branch of Cape Town Child Welfare Society and in 1997 became an independent, registered NPO.
+The Parent Centre was established 40 years ago as a project of the Cape Town Child Welfare Society.
+The Centre was started as a primary prevention project to reduce the incidence of child abuse through the promotion of positive parenting and effective child management practices that would enhance the well-being and self-esteem of parents and children.

 The project grew into a branch of the Cape Town Child Welfare Society.
 In 1997, it became an independent, registered non-profit organisation (NPO).
 For the last 40 years, The Parent Centre has been promoting positive parenting through different programmes and workshops.
 We collaborate with like-minded individuals and organisations to help parents raise resilient and well-balanced children.